Difference Between Ego and Self

 What is Ego?

-Sigmund Freud, the greatest psychologist of all times, has mentioned three parts of the human personality- Id, Superego and Ego.
+Sigmund Freud, the greatest psychologist of all time, has mentioned three parts of the human personality- Id, Superego and Ego.

-According to Freud, the Ego comes at the third position to develop in a human.
-The Ego plays an important role to make decisions.
-It is operated by the reality principle.
+According to Freud, the Ego comes in the third position to develop in a human.
+The Ego plays an important role in making decisions.
+The reality principle operates it.

-It is modified by the influence of the external world.
+The influence of the external world modifies it.
 It almost works like a mediator between the id and the external world.

-Since Ego plays an essential role to decide for the individual, it is driven by reason as compared to id, which is unreasonable and chaotic.
+Since Ego plays an essential role in deciding for the individual, it is driven by reason as compared to the id, which is unreasonable and chaotic.

-The Ego considers different societal rules, norms, etiquettes and dictates how to behave in society.
-It is a controlled form of the id and does not follow any concept like good or bad.
+The Ego considers different societal rules, norms, and etiquettes and dictates how to behave in society.
+It is a controlled form of the id and does not follow any concept, like good or bad.

-The Ego is weak compared to the id, and it motivates the individual to take up the right direction.
-Freud even used an analogy to describe the relationship between Ego and id.
+The Ego is weak compared to the id, motivating the individual to take the right direction.
+Freud even used an analogy to describe the relationship between Ego and the id.

 He said that while the id is a horse, the Ego is its rider.
 But when it fails to use the reality principle, the individual experiences anxiety.
 The Ego is a secondary process where the human mind is more rational, realistic and decisive.